|

 later.
 Just go and have fun for now."

-floor.
-It put one pair of its hands on her shoulders and the other about
+dance floor.
+It put one pair of its hands on her shoulders and the other

-her waist.
-She compromised with one of each and they danced to a tune
+about her waist.
+She compromised with one of each and they danced to a

-she had never heard of.
-Jasmin and Alec watched until the slow tune ended
+tune she had never heard of.
+Jasmin and Alec watched until the slow tune

-and the tempo turned to a fast, disco-like tune and Wyn discovered that
+ended and the tempo turned to a fast, disco-like tune and Wyn discovered

-lady friend to them all.
-She is from Avaria, in the Psi quadrant of Andromeda."
+his lady friend to them all.
+She is from Avaria, in the Psi quadrant of

 Gloria smiled charmingly as The Doctor held a chair for her and then sat